Apple IIe

 Memory: 348 MB RAM

-Grafics ATI Rage 128 Pro graphics processor (8 MB memory)
+Grafics: ATI Rage 128 Pro graphics processor (8 MB memory)

 Hard drive: 10 GB Ultra-ATA (5400RPM)

-Modem, Audio In, Audio Out
+Ports: 2xUSB 1.1, 2xFirewire, Ethernet, Audio In, Audio Out

 Operating System: Mac OS 9.0.4 (currently installed), Mac OS 10.3.9 'Panther'(available)

-Installed Software (under Mac OS 9): Apple Works 6, Apple Utilities (Sherlock 2,
+Installed Software (under Mac OS 9): Apple Works 6, Apple Utilities (Sherlock 2, Quicktime,...), MS Internet Explorer, MS Outlook Express

+The iMac G3 was prominent in early 2000s pop culture.
+It was featured on many different TV series and movies.
 The iMac was the first computer to exclusively offer USB ports as standard, including the connector for its new keyboard and mouse, thus abandoning previous Macintosh peripheral connections, such as the ADB, SCSI and GeoPort serial ports.

 The computer was used at the Berlin Institute of Technology (BIT) at the faculty of Managment and Economics.
-It was and given to the museum by Dr. Martin Wersing – researcher at the BIT.
-The iMac was primary a Desktop (typewriting, browsing, email, etc.) and also a terminal to access the Unix operated SFB-Servers.
+It was given to the museum by Dr. Martin Wersing – researcher at the BIT.
+The iMac was primarily a Desktop (typewriting, browsing, email, etc.) and also a terminal to access the Unix operated SFB-Servers.